fabwerk90/bokeh_tutorial/README.md

 ## This repo provides several jupyter notebooks with which you can learn how to build such a bokeh application

 * The folder **A_static_plots** provides you with all basic bokeh knowledge so that you are able to plot and customize static plots
 * The folder **B_interactive_plots** is based upon the basic bokeh knowledge and introduces several interactive elements, you can add to make an interactive application out of your static plots!
-Finally, you will be able to recreate the example from above and **build an interactive dashboard with all 250 Pokémon from generation 1 & 2**
+Finally, you will be able to recreate the example from above and **build an interactive dashboard with all 250 Pokémon from the generation 1 & 2**

 ---